 Advances in related fields relevant to cystic fibrosis are discussed

-At times I will digress to discuss the impact of parallel developments in related fields of medicine where progress has been central to further understanding and treatment of cystic fibrosis, for such advances have been absolutely essential to the progress in CF research – for example the understanding of the role of gluten in coeliac disease, the many advances in genetics and molecular biology and the many technical advances in investigation and general laboratory medicine.
+At times I will digress to discuss the impact of parallel developments in related fields of medicine where progress has been central to further understanding and treatment of cystic fibrosis, for such advances have been absolutely essential to the progress in CF research – for example the understanding of the role of gluten in coeliac disease, the many advances in genetics and molecular biology and the many technical advances in investigation and general laboratory medicine

-The main format considers the developments by decades, starting each of the earlier decades with a short commentary followed by some of the important references of that decade with the author’s (JML) personal comments on many.
+The main format of the History considers the developments by decades, starting each of the earlier decades with a short commentary followed by some of the important references of that decade with the author’s (JML) personal comments on many.
 One reader referred to the work as a “Paper Trail History” which seems appropriate.

-To obtain a general overview of the History of Cystic Fibrosis
+For a”GENERAL OVERVIEW” of the History of Cystic Fibrosis

 The 2004 Joseph Levy Memorial Lecture